jestjs/jest/website/versioned_docs/version-22.2/MockFunctionAPI.md

 ### `mockFn.mockReturnValue(value)`

-Accepts a value that will be returned whenever the mock function is called.
+Accepts a value that will be returned whenever the mock function is called (unless called using the `new` keyword).

 ```js
 const mock = jest.fn();